PetoLau/TSrepr/paper/paper.md

 Additional useful functions and methods related to time series representations were also implemented.
 The `TSrepr` package includes functions for normalisations and denormalisations of time series - z-score and min-max methods.
 It supports the simple computation of the windowing method, a matrix of representations and forecasting accuracy measures (MAE, RMSE, MAPE, sMAPE etc.).
 Methods (functions) were implemented in base R and also in C++ for fast computations.
 In R, C++ programmes can be written thanks to the package Rcpp [@rcpp].

-The general package for time series representations computations had missed so far.
+So far, no general package for time series representations computations has been created.
 The CRAN's time series task view proves the previous statement.
 Packages `TSMining` [@tsmining] and `jmotif` [@jmotif] both includes implementations of PAA and SAX time series representations methods.
 However, these packages are mainly focused on motif discovery in time series.

 # References